 When dropshipping from China, most suppliers will only need you to pay for a product before they ship it to your customer, and with AliExpress, there is no minimum order quantity (MOQ).

-Of course, if you start selling many products, you can move further up the supply chain for a better cost per unit; however, this requires a commitment to a MOQ.
+Of course, if you start selling lots of products, you can move further up the supply chain for a better cost per unit; however, this requires a commitment to a MOQ.

 5. Incredible scalability